Indiana Eminent Domain Attorneys

 It’s not often that eminent domain can be stopped—but it is possible in some cases.
 In order to halt eminent domain, a skilled attorney must demonstrate that the condemnor did not follow the law in attempting to exercise its ability.
 More often than not, stopping an eminent domain taking will not succeed, and the focus of the litigation ends up being compensation.

 Eminent domain procedure is governed by the Indiana Code.
 This means that when a condemnor is taking your property they must follow the rules set out in the statute/code.
 We have reproduced the code for your review below.
-The eminent domain attorneys at Sever Storey are very familiar with this particular set of laws. if you have any questions about eminent domain procedure please feel free to call at 888-318-3761 or email me at phil@landownerattorneys.com.
+The eminent domain attorneys at Sever Walker Padgitt are very familiar with this particular set of laws. if you have any questions about eminent domain procedure please feel free to call at 888-318-3761 or email me at phil@landownerattorneys.com.

 IC 32-24